xxuejie/sohm.lua/README.md

 2. In addition to normal attributes, we also support serial attributes that are set in a CAS way: suppose you fetch a model from database, then someone else modifies the same model, you will not be able to save the model unless you fetch it from the database again.
 This can be used to guard certain critical data.
 3. The core sohm has no index support.
 You can only query a model by ID here, later we will see that index is supported via a plugin, i.e., index will only be available when you explicitly say so.
 4. Sohm has no support for multiple unique indices.
 The only unique index available is the model ID.
 As a result, model ID can be any string, it is not necessarily the fact that model ID is a number.
+5. Sohm preserves types: if an attribute is a number, it will always be a number when we save it and refetch the model again.
+You can store arrays or maps in the attributes as well: as long as MessagePack can serialize/deserialize the data, they will be preserved.
+The only exception here is ID, which is always treated as a string.

 Notice the CAS option is off by default: if you model does not use serial attributes, or you are sure the serial attributes are not modified, you can use a fast path here: